U.S. Federal Reserve Beige Book: St. Louis District (Text)

 Banking and Finance

-A survey of senior loan officers at a sample of large District banks found little change in overall lending activity during the third quarter of 2012.
-During this period, credit standards for commercial and industrial loans remained largely unchanged, while the demand for these loans and the number of inquiries ranged from moderately decreased to moderately increased.
-Credit standards for commercial real estate loans were unchanged, while demand remained largely unchanged.
-Credit standards for prime residential mortgage loans remained generally unchanged, while demand ranged from about the same to substantially stronger.
-Meanwhile, credit standards and demand for consumer loans remained largely unchanged, although a third of the banks reported that demand for auto loans was moderately stronger.
+A survey of senior loan officers at a sample of large District banks found little change in overall lending activity during the fourth quarter of 2012.
+During this period, credit standards and demand for commercial and industrial loans remained largely unchanged.
+Credit standards for commercial real estate loans ranged from basically unchanged to eased somewhat, while demand ranged from unchanged to moderately stronger.
+Credit standards for prime residential mortgage loans remained generally unchanged, while demand ranged from moderately weaker to moderately stronger.
+Meanwhile, credit standards and demand for consumer loans remained largely unchanged.

 Agriculture and Natural Resources